 methodology

+Study Area & Time Period

+We focus on the states of Haryana and Punjab in Northwestern India.
+Satellite data of interest from the Moderate Resolution Imaging Spectroradiometer (MODIS) satellite are available from 7/4/2002 to present.
+A longer time period, back to 1989, may be generated using the older Advanced Very High Resolution Radiometer (AVHRR).
+The ability to do so however is limited because AVHRR spatial resolution is 1 km and the data collected is different than that collected from MODIS.
+Extending the record is possible however “a perfect 1-to-1 correspondence between the two sensors is not expected due to the [collection] different dates and spectral response functions along with the lack of aerosol corrections for the AVHRR data.”

 Vegetation Indicies

 MODIS’s Enhanced Vegetation Index (EVI) and Normalized Difference Vegetation Index (NDVI) are both sensitive to the amount of chlorophyll in any given pixel.
 EVI and similar indexes are commonly used to estimate plant productivity and health in agricultural applications [1–5].
 EVI time series of croplands typically follow predictable patterns across the year, with a green-up following planting, and continuing rapidly through growth of the plant, a leveling off as the plant matures and the sudden decline in greenness as the plant is harvested and soils exposed again.